fhiso/legacy-format/iri-data-model.md

 :   `HSUB`

-#### `elf:SECOND_PARENT_POINTER`
+### `elf:PARENT2_POINTER`

-A pointer to the spouse or parent traditionally presented on the right in a vertical family tree or on the bottom in a horizontal family tree.
+A pointer to the spouse or parent traditionally presented on the right fork of a vertical family tree or on the bottom fork of a horizontal family tree.
 In heterosexual pair unions, this is traditionally the wife or mother.

 Supertype
 :   `[elf:ParentPointer]`